- The deep orange color of pumpkin flesh is a sure sign that pumpkin is a good source of vitamin A.

 Plain Pumpkin Pie for Eating

 Cut off the top of a washed 2½- to 3-pound sugar pumpkin, saving the lid and stem for a handle.
 Scrape out the seeds and pulp, wipe out the inside, then brush with melted butter and sugar or salt.
-Replace the lid and bake in 350 °F oven for 35 minutes.
-Coat the inside again with butter, sugar or salt and bake another 10 to 15 minutes or until fork-tender.
-Slice into wedges to serve.
+Replace the lid and bake in the oven at 350 °F for 35 minutes.
+Coat the inside again with butter, sugar, or salt, and bake another 10 to 15 minutes or until fork tender.
+Slice the pumpkin into wedges and serve.

-Select full-colored mature pumpkin with fine texture.
-Wash, cut into cooking-size sections and remove seeds.
-Cook until soft in boiling water, in steam, in a pressure cooker or in an oven.
+To start, select a full-colored, mature pumpkin with a fine texture.
+Wash the pumpkin and cut it into cooking size sections.
+Remove the seeds.
+Cook in boiling water, in steam, in a pressure cooker, or in an oven until the pumpkin is soft.
 Remove pulp from rind and mash.
-To cool, place pan containing pumpkin in cold water and stir occasionally.
-Package, leaving ½-inch headspace.
-Freeze.
+To cool, place the pot or pan containing pumpkin in cold water and stir occasionally.
+Package leaving ½ inch headspace, and freeze.

 To Dry: Carefully wash pumpkin seeds to remove the clinging fibrous pumpkin tissue.
 Seeds can be dried until crisp in the sun, in a dehydrator at 115 to 120 °F for 1 to 2 hours, or in an oven on warm for 3 to 4 hours.
 Stir frequently to avoid scorching.

 To Roast: Toss dried pumpkin seeds with oil (1 teaspoon per cup of seeds).
 Salt or season to taste.
 Roast in a preheated oven at 250 °F for 10 to 15 minutes.